andre487/kv-keeper.js/README.md

 Unfortunately only LocalStorage can be tested in CI.
 It's because of poor technologies support in PhantomJS.
 Because of it you should look to tests in couple of browsers using this algorithm:
-  * Run `npm run web-server`,
+  * Run `npm run web-server`
-  * Open `http://localhost:8000/test/specs/test.html` ang look to report,
+  * Open `http://localhost:8000/test/specs/test.html` ang look to report
-  * Then you can generate dist and look to `http://localhost:8000/test/specs/test-dist.html`.
+  * Then you can generate dist and look to `http://localhost:8000/test/specs/test-dist.html`